chingu-voyages/v38-geckos-team-04/README.md

 ## Overview

 One difficulty in learning how to code is figuring out which project to build to improve your skills.
-Most tutorials simply build a to-do app, probably because the tutors too having a hard time figuring out which projects to build.
-Perhaps they just want to keep it simple.
-Develapp is providing solution to developers and tutors who are looking for project ideas to build and include in their portfolio or tutorials.
+Most tutorials simply build a to-do app.
+Develapp takes you beyond to-do list apps and helps you find project ideas to build and include in your portfolio.
 Develapp is made for you so that you can **always be building**.

 This project was built by a remote team during the `chingu` voyage 38.